cruft/cruft/README.md

 and update the `.cruft.json` file for you.

 !!! tip
     Sometimes certain files just aren't good fits for updating.
 Such as test cases or `__init__` files.
-You can tell cruft to always skip updating these files on a project by project basis by added them to a skip section within your .cruft.json file:
+You can tell cruft to always skip updating these files on a project by generating project with `--skip cruft/__init__.py --skip tests` arguments or manually adding them to a skip section within your `.cruft.json` file:

         {
             "template": "https://github.com/timothycrosley/cookiecutter-python",